eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

         or mDL attestation type.

-    -   Relying Parties may try to request attributes from a Wallet Instance for which they have no lawful grounds.
+    -   Relying Parties may try to request attributes from a Wallet Instance for which they have lawful grounds.

 -   Relying Parties may try to violate a User\'s privacy by tracking the User by processing their data without lawful grounds.
 They can do